-- Creates affordable and mixed-income housing; - Establishes short and long term housing policy and priorities for the City; - Implements programs to support economic development in Boston neighborhoods; - Provides homeownership opportunities, grants, loans and trainings; - Assists renters in housing crisis to find housing stability; - Partners with organizations across Boston to end homeless in our City; - Supports the preservation of historic architecture; and - Develops open spaces, including community gardens and farms.
+- Creates affordable and mixed-income housing; - Establishes short and long term housing policy and priorities for the City; - Implements programs to support economic development in Boston neighborhoods; - Provides homeownership opportunities, grants, loans and trainings; - Assists renters in housing crisis to find housing stability; - Partners with organizations across Boston to end homelessness in our City; - Supports the preservation of historic architecture; and - Develops open spaces, including community gardens and farms.

 DND is also responsible for disposing of tax foreclosed and surplused real property that is under the care and custody of the Public Facilities Commission.
 DND's property disposition process operates in accordance with Massachusetts General Law (M.G.L.), Chapter 30B which governs municipal property dispositions.
-Accordingly, DND is hereby offering the Nawn Factory Parcels in Roxbury, MA under this Request for Proposals ("RFP").
+Accordingly, DND is hereby offering the Nawn Factory Parcels, on Washington Street in Roxbury, MA (Parcel Nos.
+0802426010 and 0802426020) under this Request for Proposals ("RFP").